hypertrack/live-app-ios/README.md

 ### Start a Live Location Trip

 #### Step 1.
 Show Live Location View
-Now since we have a Hypertrack User, we can start a live location view to him so that he can choose a location where he wants to go.
-This view is a combination of location picker and a map view.
+Now to start a live location trip, the first thing that you need to do is to choose the destination.
+For this we will need a location picker.
+The good news is that Hypertrack Location View has a location picker within it.
 Once the user selects a location with the help of our inbuilt location picker, than the sdk gives a callback to the app with the selected location so that the app can start a trip.

-For starter project go to ShareLiveLocationVC.swift.
+For starter project go to ```ShareLiveLocationVC.swift```.
 Embed the live location view in your ```ViewController``` view.
-This should be done in - override 'func viewDidAppear(_ animated: Bool)'
+This should be done in - override ```func viewDidAppear(_ animated: Bool)```.

 ```swift
         // get an instance of hypertrack's map view (it's a location picker + map view)